Supporting Religious and Spiritual Life in all its Expressions

 Space for Prayer, Meditation, Reflection

-The Religious & Spiritual Life Council has an office located in the Woodbury Campus Center in Portland (in Campus Life at the back of the building), and features a space set aside for prayer, meditation, or quiet reflection by individuals or groups.
+The Religious & Spiritual Life Council has an office located in the 2nd Floor Abromson Community Center in Portland and features a space set aside for prayer, meditation, or quiet reflection by individuals or groups.
 Cushions, prayer rugs, a few chairs, and other materials are available for use; a compass is available to indicate which direction is East (facing towards Mecca).

 Providing safe, private space for spiritual and religious activities is one of the simplest but most vital forms of support USM offers its students.